joelvaneenwyk/git-repository-review/README.md

 ## Quick Start

-1. Click on [Use this template](https://github.com/new?template_name=git-repository-review&template_owner=git@github.com:joelvaneenwyk), creating a new project for you from it.
-2. If you don't have poetry, [download and install Poetry](https://python-poetry.org/docs/#installation) following the instructions for your OS.
+1. If you don't have poetry, [download and install Poetry](https://python-poetry.org/docs/#installation) following the instructions for your OS.
-3. Clone your repository and make it your working directory.
+2. Clone your repository and make it your working directory.
-4. To install the project, its development dependencies, and the pre-commit hooks, just run:
+3. To install the project, its development dependencies, and the pre-commit hooks, just run:

     ```bash
     poetry install
     poetry shell
     ```

-5. The regular maintenance tasks are handled by [taskipy](https://github.com/taskipy/taskipy/tree/master).
+4. The regular maintenance tasks are handled by [taskipy](https://github.com/taskipy/taskipy/tree/master).
 You can see the available tasks by running:

     ```plain